rosesplace/Pokemon-catch-minigame/README.md

    - Open OBS → *Sources* → Add → **Browser Source**
    - Choose **Local File**, and select `overlay.html`
    - Set width to `1080` and height to `720`
-   - Pokémon, eggs, evolutions, and giveaways will now appear on screen!
+   - Pokémon, eggs, and evolutions will now appear on screen!

 ---